A dedicated nurse who hates her job has to choose between that job and Frank the lover of her life who loves her job.

-The four years of her working experience had produced two Nurse of the Year Awards and two runner-up positions.
+The four years of her working experience had produced two Nurse-of-the-year Awards and two runner-up positions.

 How can I tell others that I wish to change my career and do something else?

-Another sigh.
+Another groan.
 I hope you understand, Papa.

 Papa continued, "And second, she's ripe for the job market.
 Y'all know that a degree in Nursing is not as useless as some funny pursuits our young people are passionate about.

 "At just twenty, my daughter will get a good-paying job.
-Soon, she'll get married, and settle down.
-That is life.
+Soon, she'll get married, and settle down."
+He laughed hilariously.
+"That is life.
 Simple.
 She can pursue a master's degree if she so wishes, but she's got security with this first degree."

-A month after graduation, Cynthia got a job with the St. Serita's Hospital in Beaumont, Hammbersborg, a health facility that prided itself in quality health care delivery and better remuneration of its staff.
+A month after graduation, Gola got a job with the St. Serita's Hospital in Bamenda, a health facility that prided itself on quality health care delivery and better remuneration of its staff.

 He called daily and came to visit.
 Before long, he had her parents' consent to court her.

 "Is that the only reason you fell in love with me?"
 Gola said, jokingly but serious.